C# Generic Methods

 There are six types of constraints.

-- where T : struct – Type argument must be a value type
+- where T : struct: type argument must be a value type

-- where T : class – Type argument must be a reference type
+- where T : class-type argument must be a reference type

-- where T : new() – Type argument must have a public parameterless constructor.
+- where T: new(): type argument must have a public parameterless constructor.

-- where T : <base class> – Type argument must inherit from <base class> class.
+- where T: <base class> – Type argument must inherit from <base class> class.

 - where T : <interface> – Type argument must implement from <interface> interface.

-- where T : U – There are two type arguments T and U. T must be inherit from U.
+- where T: U:Â There are two types of arguments, T and U. T must be inherited from U.

 static void Swap<T>(ref T input1, ref T input2) where T : struct { }